 Finding the best local/global hosting solutions

 Due to the network issues described above, the best way to provide a good service to your Chinese customers is to host the site or service in China.
-The good news is that some of the main Cloud infrastructure providers do offer services in China, the bad news is that these are not exactly the same quality and range as in the West.
+The good news is that some of the main Cloud infrastructure providers do offer services in China; the bad news is that these are not exactly the same quality and range as in the West.

 Amazon has the AWS cloud in preview mode, which means limited availability, limited reliability, and only one zone currently, to be extended with a second zone later this year.
 Just to sign up with AWS China you need a new account, and - yes, you read it right - a locally registered company.
 It is a manual workflow that requires some kind of approval, and I’ve found that it tends to work better if you find and talk to a local AWS account manager.
-And then, if you want to expose your server instance as a web server, you’ll need a specific content provider licence to open port 80 or 8080 for the web.
+And then, if you want to expose your server instance as a web server, you’ll need a specific content provider license to open port 80 or 8080 for the web.

 While these services are within China, you’ll probably also need to work with a Content Delivery Network to bring your content and assets closer to the end users.
-Again some of the big global players have presence here, like Akamai, but you might want to look at a multi-CDN strategy to maximise performance.
+Again some of the big global players have presence here, like Akamai, but you might want to look at a multi-CDN strategy to maximize performance.

-No matter which global provider you trust, I urge you to continuously monitor and test the performance of the whole stack regularly, there should be no assumptions based on experiences with a brand-name platform elsewhere.
+No matter which global provider you trust, I urge you to continuously monitor and test the performance of the whole stack regularly, because there should be no assumptions made based on experiences with a brand-name platform elsewhere.

-Manoeuvring the browser jungle
+Maneuvering the browser jungle

 On the mobile app side of things, you’ll also face an interesting challenge when distributing your apps.
-Yes, there is Android and and iOS, but the Google Play store is not accessible in China, so you’ll have to rely on many-many specialised app stores instead.
+Yes, there is Android and iOS, but the Google Play store is not accessible in China, so you’ll have to rely on many-many specialized app stores instead.
 There are 500+ app stores, and you need to target at least the top ones to get a decent reach.